ProwlingLynx/ProwlingLynx/README.md

 - [Technologies](#tech)
 - [About Me](#about-me)
 - [Blog](#blog)
-- [Sus Puppies](https://github.com/Shady-Wolves/Sus-Puppies) - One of the last repos I built while attending Hack Reactor.
+- [Sus Puppies](https://github.com/Shady-Wolves/Sus-Puppies) - One of the last repositories I built while attending Hack Reactor.
 - [Catz and Quartz](https://github.com/Team-Quartz/Front-End-Capstone) - The first time I collaborated on a team project.
 I was still attending Hack Reactor at the time.
 - [Books](#books)

 ## <a id="about-me"></a> About Me
 I generally enjoy playing games with friends and family.
-I collect, paint, and assemble minatures for a tabletop game called Warhammer 40k.
+I collect, paint, and assemble miniatures for a tabletop game called Warhammer 40k.
 My family consists of 3 dogs, a cat, a bird, and 3 siblings plus parents.
 I am the oldest of the bunch, but you wouldn't be able to tell because I'm also the shortest.

 When I'm not coding I tend to browse youtube, read web fiction, walk the dog(s), or play video games.
 Provided I don't have any outstanding responsibilities.